hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502142v1-exploring-the-potential-of-offline-rl-for-reasoning-in-llms-a-prelim.md

 ---
 layout: default
-title: Exploring the Potential of Offline RL for Reasoning in LLMs: A Preliminary Study
+title: "Exploring the Potential of Offline RL for Reasoning in LLMs: A Preliminary Study"
 ---

 # Exploring the Potential of Offline RL for Reasoning in LLMs: A Preliminary Study